-This Masters in Advanced Nursing Science is designed for the growing number of graduate nurses wishing to work in clinical leadership or extended roles in clinical practice as nurse practitioners or consultant nurses.
+Designed for the growing number of graduate nurses from international countries wishing to work in clinical leadership or extended roles in clinical practice as nurse practitioners or consultant nurses.

 Why this programme

-- The Healthcare degree reflects the need for tomorrow’s health care professional to be involved in lifelong learning whilst being adaptive to the dynamic care environment and supporting quality care delivery.
+- Become involved in lifelong learning whilst being adaptive to the dynamic care environment and supporting quality care delivery.

 - Close involvement of NHS clinical staff in the planning and delivery of courses ensures that the programme is current and relevant.